ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 ### Late Events (ie. labeled late by Flink)

-When Flink labels an event as late, how does it impact downstream calcualtions / logic?
+When Flink labels an event as late, how does it impact the downstream operations in my Flink application?

-This depends on
+This depends on what your Flink application is doing.
+Some operations in Flink are sensitive to late data.
+Example late data will not be included when calculating a result (average, sum, count ...) in certain scenarios.

+Other operations in Flink are not sensitive to late data and will produce the same output regardless of if data is labeled as late or not.

 *This section is under construction*